mike052577/mike052577.github.io/cv/index.md

 ### Oral

+`2019`
+__"Optical Outlook of the Germanium Vacancy Center in Diamond", International Symposium on Hybrid Quantum Systems 2019 (HQS2019), Matsue, Japan.__

 `2018`
 __“Optical Control of the Silicon-Vacancy Center in Diamond”, International Conference on Solid State Devices and Materials (SSDM), Tokyo, Japan.__

 `2018`
-__“High-Fidelity Spin Measurement on the Nitrogen―Vacancy Center”, International Conference on challenges in Quantum Information Science (CQ2018), Tokyo, Japan.__
+__“High-Fidelity Spin Measurement on the Nitrogen―Vacancy Center”, International Conference on challenges in Quantum Information Science (CQIS2018), Tokyo, Japan.__

 `2017`
 __“High Fidelity Measurement of the Electronic Spin of the Nitrogen-Vacancy Center Using State-Dependent Reflection”, Japan Society of Applied Physics (JSAP), Tokyo, Japan.__